 What is UX Design?

-As more and more activities go online, UX design and UI design has become more “in” than before.
-With the “internet of things,” almost everything today requires some type of user experience consideration.
+As more and more activities go online, UX design and UI design have become more “in” than before.
+With the “Internet of things,” almost everything today requires some type of user experience consideration.
 The interaction that a human user has with routine products and services is the main emphasis of UX design.
 UX design is to make utilizing these products and services, whether they are digital or real, simple, comprehensible, and enjoyable.
 Furthermore, in essence, you’re searching for a device with features that will provide you, the user, with a wonderful experience rather than just a new appliance.

 The user is the individual who will consume your items on a daily basis.
 Giving customers a pleasurable, helpful experience is your responsibility as a UX designer.
 On the other hand, by creating a user persona, we may create a hypothetical user and analyze their needs, wants, and frustrations with existing solutions.

 After creating a user persona, it is the responsibility of the UX designer and his or her team to consider each phase of the user’s interaction with the product.
 Every stage of the trip needs to be memorable and beneficial to the user.
 Moreover, designers may please clients at every level by comprehending the target user and the user experience.
 Moreover, UX designers begin by conducting research prior to creating a product.

 The backgrounds of UI designers frequently include graphic design, interior design, or the visual arts.
 They are in charge of creating user interfaces that are enjoyable for the user and simple to use.
 On the other hand, UX/UI designers are often interested in finding methods to keep improving goods and services.
 They could create from scratch or revamp already existing items to make them more user-friendly, quick, or svelte.